Can Microdosing Psychedelics Help With ADHD?

 4. Microdosing Mescaline for ADHD

 Mescaline (3,4,5-trimethoxyphenethlamine) is the hallucinogenic compound that’s present in the peyote and San Pedro cacti.
-Although less popular now, it was one of the first psychedelics to enter Western culture.
-When the substance is taken as a microdose (a psychoactive dose), it can induce an intense psychedelic state similar to that produced by LSD and psilocybin.
-However, when mescaline is consumed as a microdose, the effects are very different.
+Although less popular now, it was one of the first psychedelics to enter the Western culture.
+It can induce an intense psychedelic state similar to LSD and psilocybin, but the effects are very different when microdosed.

-When consumed as a sub-perceptual dose (10–30 milligrams), mescaline is not psychoactive.
-Instead, a low dose of this sort can produce relaxing and focusing effects — something that may be beneficial for people with ADHD.
+A low dose (10–30 milligrams) of mescaline is not psychoactive and produces relaxing and focusing effects — something that may be beneficial for people with ADHD.

-The main benefit to microdosing mescaline over other tryptamine psychedelics such as psilocybin and LSD is that it’s less spacey.
-Some people complain that LSD and psilocybin can sometimes make concentrating even more difficult — especially if too much is used.
+The main benefit to microdosing mescaline over other tryptamine psychedelics, such as psilocybin and LSD, is that it’s less spacey.
+Some people complain that LSD and psilocybin can sometimes make concentrating even more difficult — especially if they use too much.
 Mescaline doesn’t seem to have this issue for most people.
 Users remain grounded and focused throughout the day.

 More research is needed to elucidate these claims in more detail.